kgraczyk/kgraczyk.github.io/_pages/about.md

 Available Positions:
 ======

-I am seeking strong postdoctoral candidates for a Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA PF) application with the University of Wrocław.
+I am seeking strong postdoctoral candidates for a __Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA PF) application with the University of Wrocław__.
 The 2026 call is open and the deadline is 9 September 2026. (for more information see: https://bpr.uwr.edu.pl/uniwersytet-wroclawski-msca-pf/)

 Possible project themes:
 * AI-driven models for electron and neutrino collisions with atomic nuclei